 What are the benefits of a stairlift?

 There are many benefits to having a stairlift.
 That includes being able to stay in your own home instead of a nursing home, preventing future injuries, and using while recovering from a current injury.
-Other benefits are ease of use, comfortability, and the maintenance of your independence.
+Other benefits are ease of use, comfort, and maintaining your independence.

 Who can use a stairlift?